fprime-community/fprime-tutorial-math-component/docs/creating-components-3.md

 ```

 ## Explanation
-This code defines a component `Ref.MathReceiver`.
+This code defines a component `MathReceiver`.
-The component is **queued**, which means it has a queue
-but no thread.
+The component is **queued**, which means it has a queue but no thread.
-Work occurs when the thread of another component invokes
-the `schedIn` port of this component.
+Work occurs when the thread of another component invokes the `schedIn` port of this component.

 We have divided the specifiers of this component into six groups:

 1. **General ports:** There are three ports:
-an input port `mathOpIn` for receiving a math operation,
+- an input port `mathOpIn` for receiving a math operation,
-an output port `mathResultOut` for sending a math result, and
-an input port `schedIn` for receiving invocations from the scheduler.
 `mathOpIn` is asynchronous.
 That means invocations of `mathOpIn` put messages on a queue.
+- an output port `mathResultOut` for sending a math result, and
+- an input port `schedIn` for receiving invocations from the scheduler.
 `schedIn` is synchronous.
-That means invocations of `schedIn` immediately call the
-handler function to do work.
+That means invocations of `schedIn` immediately call the handler function to do work.

 2. **Special ports:**
-As before, there are special ports for commands, events, telemetry,
+As before, there are special ports for commands, events, telemetry, and time.
-and time.
 There are also special ports for getting and setting parameters.
 We will explain the function of these ports below.

 3. **Parameters:** There is one **parameter**.
 A parameter is a constant that is configurable by command.
 In this case there is one parameter `FACTOR`.
 It has the default value 1.0 until its value is changed by command.
-When doing math, the `MathReceiver` component performs the requested
-operation and then multiplies by this factor.
+When doing math, the `MathReceiver` component performs the requested operation and then multiplies by this factor.
-For example, if the arguments of the `mathOpIn` port
-are _v1_, `ADD`, and _v2_, and the factor is _f_,
-then the result sent on `mathResultOut` is
-_(v1 + v2) f_.
+For example, if the arguments of the `mathOpIn` port are _v1_, `ADD`, and _v2_, and the factor is _f_, then the result sent on `mathResultOut` is _(v1 + v2) f_.

 4. **Events:** There are three event reports: